MMK21Hub/slime-hook/readme.md

 docker compose up -d
 ```

+Feel free to customize the compose file to suit your needs.
+I'd also recommend adding the `auto_retry` option to your `config.yaml` (see the [optional config fields](#optional-fields) section for details).

 ### Config file

 Slime Hook is configured using a YAML file provided as an argument to the CLI, e.g. `cli.py config.yaml`.